Jamal is a graduate of Northeastern Seminary and writes on a broad range of topics. His writings are based on other points of view.

 If there is one thing Western culture takes pride in, it's their values.
 Yes, even those of conservative factions would be considered progressive by the standards of other countries like Sudan, Malaysia, or China, from my perspective.
 This has been a source of pride since European nations became true global powers and were colonizing every piece of land like crazy between the 15th and 20th century.
 And America is not immune to it, either.
 Yet, this is also the source of the problem when trying to export our modern, progressive values as well.

 The Western Burden

-As much as we like to tote our “M’erica” attitude to everybody, the fact is that a lot of our underlying morals and worldviews are descended from Europe.
-Since the 1990s, we began to see ourselves as disconnected from the imperialistic ways of old, condemning them wholesale and acknowledging the part it played in fucking up many newer nations the world over.
+As much as we like to tout our “M’erica” attitude to everybody, the fact is that a lot of our underlying morals and worldviews are descended from Europe.
+Since the 1990s, we began to see ourselves as disconnected from the imperialistic ways of old, condemning them wholesale and acknowledging the part they played in fucking up many newer nations the world over.
 Borders are drawn by people living thousands of miles away, while not taking the cultural and local backgrounds and issues into consideration, often leaving many of them in a bloody state of chaos once they depart.

 We proudly boasted how our democratic values were superior to local traditions because they acknowledge the human rights of the people, and this wasn’t without warrant.
 Many nations have indeed opted for the democratic system to run their governments, albeit their own versions of it.
 However, when it came to their moral values, things became much more blurred.